Single binary operator generates all elementary functions

 Why This Matters

-A breakthrough mathematical discovery shows that all elementary functions can be generated from a single binary operator eml(x,y)=exp(x)-ln(y) plus the constant 1.
-This includes constants like e, pi, i, and all arithmetic operations (addition, subtraction, multiplication, division, exponentiation) as well as transcendental and algebraic functions.
-For example, exp(x)=eml(x,1) and ln(x)=eml(1,eml(eml(1,x),1)).
-The researcher found this through exhaustive search and proved it constructively.
-Every expression becomes a binary tree with identical nodes, creating the simple grammar S -> 1 | eml(S,S).
-The uniform structure enables gradient-based symbolic regression using EML trees as trainable circuits with Adam optimizer, demonstrating exact recovery of closed-form functions from numerical data at tree depths up to 4.
+In a paper submitted to arXiv in March 2026, computer scientist Andrzej Odrzywołek demonstrates that all standard scientific calculator functions can be derived from a single binary operator called EML (Exp-Minus-Log).
+The operator is defined as eml(x,y)=exp(x)-ln(y).
+Combined only with the constant 1, this operator generates mathematical constants (e, pi, i) and all arithmetic operations (addition, subtraction, multiplication, division, exponentiation) as well as transcendental and algebraic functions.
+For example, exp(x) equals eml(x,1) and ln(x) can be expressed as eml(1,eml(eml(1,x),1)).
+The discovery was made through exhaustive computational search.
+In EML form, every mathematical expression becomes a binary tree of identical nodes following a simple grammar: S→1|eml(S,S).
+The uniform structure enables gradient-based symbolic regression using standard optimizers like Adam, allowing recovery of closed-form elementary functions from numerical data at shallow tree depths up to 4.
+The research includes supplementary information and code made publicly available.

 Source